Hans (Frozen): Characterisation

 Co-directors Jennifer Lee and Chris Buck said that in designing the male leads in Frozen they started by ensuring that the characters were interesting and had flaws.
 Art director Michael Giaimo said that in early versions of the script, Hans was not included and then later when he was introduced he was shown to be a villain much earlier in the story.
 Lee emphasised that although they tried not to include tropes in Frozen, they included the concept of Prince Charming as a way to flip it and emphasise that Hans is not the answer.
 She explained that it was a way to "look past happily ever after and explore it".
 Del Vecho said that the intention was not to mock the love at first sight trope, but show that getting to know someone first was sometimes better.
 He felt this gave the film more realism.
 Fontana said that Hans was an "awesome" character to play because although he is a "Disney prince", there is much more to his character and he goes through many twists in the film.
-In defence of the character, he said that just like Hans, no-one is really what they seem.
+In defense of the character, he said that just like Hans, no-one is really what they seem.

 Hans differs from Kristoff by representing the romantic side of love, whereas Kristoff is the "messy" reality.
 Lee said that Anna finds Hans attractive at their first meeting because he appears awkward and nervous like her.
 Buck explained that, unlike her sister Elsa who is very controlled, Hans is spontaneous, which is also an attractive trait for Anna.
 Kristen Bell, said that Anna's first meeting with Hans is a "typical Disney moment" where the characters get too close physically and they have a crush on one another.
-She improvised Anna's reaction, in which she stumbles over her words and blurts out that Hans is "gorgeous".
+Bell improvised Anna's reaction, in which she stumbles over her words and blurts out that Hans is "gorgeous".

 Kristen Anderson-Lopez and Robert Lopez wrote the duet "Love Is an Open Door" for Anna and Hans.
 Anderson Lopez said that the song required a lot of work to explain why Anna would be so drawn to Hans after having only just met him.
 The aim of the song was to take the viewer on "the most fun first date".
 The songwriters nicknamed it "Golf 'n Stuff", in reference to a scene in The Karate Kid in which Daniel LaRusso and Ali Mills go to Golf ‘n Stuff and appear to be "made for each other".
 Anderson-Lopez also said that she dated someone like Hans, stating, "you had a great date and then you find yourself taking two years to get extricated from that!
 How does that happen?
 It happens because you have a magical date where you sing cheesy karaoke together!"
-Supervising animator Hyrum Osmond revealed that one scene in the song, where Hans is standing beneath a waterfall with eyes closed and raised arm, was a parody of a signature move by Donny Osmond, of whom Osmond is a nephew.
+Supervising animator Hyrum Osmond revealed that one scene in the song, where Hans is standing beneath a waterfall with eyes closed and raised arm, was a homage to a signature move by Donny Osmond, of whom Hyrum is a nephew.